-990s are everywhere.
-Mechanically, it’s a well built microphone with some great weight to it.
+MXL 990s are everywhere.
+Mechanically, it’s a well-built studio condenser microphone with some great weight to it.
 The internal frame is sturdy and nothing feels cheesy about it – except the sound.
 To hit this price point, MXL uses a small diameter capsule and a mass-produced circuit board.

 The capsule is normally replaced with a k47-style LDC although we could certainly do a CK12-style in these as well for a little bit brighter tone.

 Most customers have opted for the improved headbasket from mic-parts.
 It definitely gives the mic a more pro look and theoretically better sonic performance because of reduced interference, resonance and standing waves.
 The one downside of 990s for me, is that as far as I know, mic-parts is the only source on the planet for an improved 990 headbasket so that’s a bit of a supply chain risk.

 The short video gives an idea of the improvement after the mod.
 The results are similar for most low cost Transformerless Mics after the rebuild.

 MXL 910 Mod

 The MXL 910 is a popular tall cylindrical mic from MXL.
 It’s got a standard MXL internal frame which my jaSb-800 (Transformerless) or BFM-800 (Transformer-Coupled) boards fit.
 It’s another SDC that looks like an LDC.
 The headbasket is actually quite nice on these with a dual layer (dual gauge) mesh and lots of room for an LDC capsule.
 It is one of the few MXLs where they actually put a cardioid emblem on the headbasket itself.
 It has all the usual cut-corners from MXL to make the price point: mass-produced circuit board and small capsule.
 The body cylinder is on the light side (but not the lightest from MXL).